SyncfusionExamples/sql-server-database-aspcore-file-provider/README.md

 ## File Manager AjaxSettings

-To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using SQL database file provider service, just map the following code snippet in the Ajaxsettings property of File Manager.
+To access the basic actions such as Read, Delete, Copy, Move, Rename, Search, and Get Details of File Manager using the SQL server database file provider service, just map the following code snippet in the Ajaxsettings property of File Manager.

 Here, the `hostUrl` will be your locally hosted port number.